ARTICLE

 Ancient Greek Maps

-Anaximander of Miletus was a Greek philosopher born around 610 B.C.E.
-He produced the first map of the world in Greece, though only descriptions and revisions have survived.
-Like the Babylonian map, his map was circular and featured Delphi, a town in Greece, at its center.
-Europe was on one side, with Asia on the other.
+Anaximander of Miletus, a Greek philosopher born around 610 B.C.E., also made an early map.
+Like the Babylonian map, his map was circular.
+It featured Delphi, a town in Greece, at its center.
+Europe was on one side and Asia on the other.
 The entire world was surrounded by water.

-Hecataeus lived during the fifth century B.C.E. and improved on Anaximander's map.
+Hecataeus lived in Greece during the fifth century B.C.E.
+He improved on Anaximander's map.
 He traveled extensively and wrote an account of his travels in Asia.
 Hecataeus drew a map of the world based on Anaximander's and his own travels.
-This map is also lost.
+Unfortunately, both Anaximander’s and Hecataeus’s maps are lost, but some descriptions remain.

-Claudius Ptolemy was a Greek scholar who lived in Egypt around C.E.
-100 to 170.
-He is known as the inventor of geography.
-Ptolemy invented a system of latitude and longitude, which is a coordinate system for locating places on Earth.
+Another Greek scholar, Ptolemy, lived in Egypt from around 100 to 170 C.E.
+Known as the "father of ," Ptolemy invented a system of and .
+This system is widely used to locate places on Earth.

 Media Credits